 Television happens everywhere.
 You could have been binging a Netflix show on your phone.
 Or, you could have been sitting in front of a square box—but you were watching Hulu through your Apple TV, Roku, or video game console.

 The prevalence of high-speed internet allows the streaming of video content without interruption and endless buffering.
 This adds as a significant point to resolving the battle of traditional vs digital marketing.

 Smartphones and tablets have become powerful enough to be portable entertainment systems.
 Flexible on-demand platforms give audiences more chances to catch their favorite shows.

 Technology has provided the foundation for television content to spread.
 A TV isn’t a physical box—it’s the content that was once trapped inside it.

 The End of Broadcast Networks and Cable?

 Traditional television is time-dependent, location-dependent, and typically more expensive than third-party digital alternatives.
 How could traditional TV hope to survive the cheap, premium, on-demand options available?

-For every article written about cord-cutting and escaping cable bills, there are still many people watching traditional television—about 36 hours a week of it.
+For every article written about cord-cutting and escaping cable bills, many people still watch traditional television—about 36 hours a week of it.

 If traditional television can continue to produce quality programming, there will continue to be an audience.
 That’s not to say it’s going to be a secure future for cable companies.

 The younger generations are growing up in an on-demand environment, where you can binge shows for a low monthly fee.
 They won’t want to pay $100 for a cable package.

 Digital media stands in the winning position in the battle of traditional vs digital marketing.
 Although it seems that traditional television will survive, the distribution structure will need to be shaken up to compete.